open-telemetry/opentelemetry-specification/specification/metrics/api.md

 will have the following information:

 * The `name` of the Instrument
-* The `kind` of the Instrument - whether it is a [Counter](#counter) or other instruments, whether it is synchronous or asynchronous
+* The `kind` of the Instrument - whether it is a [Counter](#counter) or one of the other kinds, whether it is synchronous or asynchronous
 * An optional `unit` of measure
 * An optional `description`

-<a name="duplicate-instrument-handling"></a>

-Instruments are associated with the Meter during creation and are identified by instrument name.
-Duplicate registration of identically-named instruments within a Meter is treated as follows:
+Instruments are associated with the Meter during creation.
+Instruments are identified by all of these fields.

+<a name="instrument-type-conflict-detection"></a>

-* If the registration is semantically identical, meaning to have the same `kind` and `unit` as a previously registered instrument of the same `name`, the implementation MUST return a valid instrument.
+When more than one Instrument of the same `name`, `kind`, `unit`, and `description` is created for identical Meters, denoted _duplicate instrument registration_, the implementation MUST return a valid Instrument in every case.

-  It is unspecified whether or under which conditions the same or different instrument instance will be returned as a result of duplicate registration.
+It is unspecified whether or under which conditions the same or different Instrument instance will be returned as a result of duplicate instrument registration.
+Instrument identity, and the terms _identical_ and _distinct_ applied to Instruments in this specification describes Instrument instances that have identical and/or distinct values for all four of their `name`, `kind`, `unit`, and `description` attributes.
+Language-level features such the distinction between integer and floating point numbers SHOULD be considered as identifying, as well.
-* If the registration is semantically not identical, the implementation MUST return a registration error to the user when the instrument is constructed.

-When determining whether a duplicate registration is valid, language-level features such the distinction between integer and floating point numbers SHOULD be considered.
-Equivalently, implementations SHOULD NOT support an application in emitting both integer and floating point numbers for the same metric inside the same instrumentation library.
+The implementation SHOULD aggregate data from identical Instruments together in its export pipeline.

+When through duplicate registration more than one distinct Instrument is registered with the same `name` for identical Meters, the implementation SHOULD emit a warning to the user informing them of duplicate registration conflict(s).

+__Note the warning about duplicate instrumentation registration conflicts is meant to help avoid the semantic error state described in the [OpenTelemetry Metrics data model](datamodel.md#opentelemetry-data-model) when more than one kind of point is written for a given instrument `name` and Meter identity.

 <a name="instrument-namespace"></a>

-Different Meters MUST be treated as separate namespaces.
-The names of the Instruments under one Meter SHOULD NOT interfere with Instruments under another Meter.
+Distinct Meters MUST be treated as separate namespaces for the purposes of [Instrument type conflict detection](#instrument-type-conflict-detection).

 <a name="instrument-naming-rule"></a>